Mixture of Horizons in Action Chunking: Simulation Experiments

 \textbf{MoH with simple average fusion.} Second, replacing gated fusion with naive average fusion over all valid horizons, corresponding to the third line in Table~\ref{tab:ablation_fusion}, successfully alleviates the short-vs-long-horizon trade-off and yields modest overall improvements over the baseline.
 This result strongly supports our motivation: even the simplest implementation of MoH already works well, and the additional gating network is expected to further improve performance.

 \textbf{Effect of gating balance loss.} Finally, we evaluate \emph{MoH w/o $L_{\text{bal}}$} to assess the role of the balance loss.
 As shown in line 4 of Table~\ref{tab:ablation_fusion}, gating without $L_{\text{bal}}$ already provides a clear gain over the $\pi_{0.5}$ baseline, showing that learned gated fusion across horizons is inherently beneficial.
-We also present the statistics of gating weights at each valid action step on the LIBERO-Long task suite in Figure~\ref{fig:gating_viz}.
-Without $L_{\text{bal}}$, the gate head tends to assign higher weights to action chunks with longer horizons, because longer horizons participate in more steps during action mixture.
-This introduces statistical and gradient bias during training and manifests as an imbalance in gating learning.
-After introducing $L_{\text{bal}}$, this bias is effectively suppressed, enabling the gating head to better leverage predictions from each horizon.
-Meanwhile, because $L_{\text{bal}}$ acts only as a regularization term, it does not forcibly flatten the weights, thereby avoiding excessive averaging.
+We also present and analyze the statistics of gating weights at each valid action step in Appendix~\ref{sec:gating_balance_loss}.